 These showed that yoga improves lipid profiles and helps with weight loss.
 Yoga also reduces the number of angina episodes, increases exercise tolerance and decreases narrowing of the arteries (coronary stenosis).
 Given that yoga is relatively cheap, and acceptable to many people as a therapy, it would be useful to have some bigger studies to confirm its effectiveness for heart disease, say the researchers.

 In my personal practice, I’ve seen these kinds of overall improvements in many conditions.
 These studies often don’t really specify the exact practices given to participants.
-It makes sense though that a practice that decreases stress levels would improve outcomes for heart disease.
+It makes sense though that a practice that decreases stress levels and blood pressure would improve outcomes for heart disease.

 I look forward to the day that studies are big enough that patients are covered for yoga therapy to improve outcomes.

 Ready to join our community of change-makers?
 Apply today and become a Yoga Therapist.
 A new yoga therapy training class will be starting soon!

 Breathe in, breathe out.
 Looking for a therapeutic yoga definition?
 Learn what yoga therapy is and what it can help treat from Breathing Deeply.

 Welcome to episode 2 of the Breathing Deeply Yoga Therapy and Meditation Podcast!
 At Breathing Deeply we offer Yoga Therapy Foundations and IAYT Advanced teacher training programs.
 Inside these programs, we have weekly Q&A sessions with students and Breathing Deeply founder & lead teacher.
 Brandt Passalacqua.
 This episode has been taken from a live Q&A […]